OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 **Example:**
 Consider the third scenario discussed above.
-we assume the DMBS is `mysql` and the first and second queries return only one column.
+We assume the DMBS is `mysql` and the first and second queries return only one column.
 This can be your payload for extracting the version of the database:

 ```text